vhugogarcia/firebase-ios-sdk-for-maui/Readme.md

+# Fork notes:
+FirebaseAnalytics 10.17+ requires that additional mtouch arguments be added to the iOS project:

+For iPhone: `--gcc_flags -L/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos`

+For simulator: `--gcc_flags -L/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphonesimulator/`

+You may need to adjust the XCode location if it's not default.

 # Xamarin Components for Google APIs for iOS

 Xamarin creates and maintains Xamarin.iOS bindings for the Google APIs for iOS Libraries, including: